JoydeepMallick/final_year_datasets/README.md

 The dataset has been gathered from Preprocessed folder of [dalton-dataset](https://github.com/prasenjit52282/dalton-dataset/tree/main/Processed) for further cleaning.

 The cleaned data of all files is stored in `Cleaned` folder for conveinence.
+Extremely **big files have been compressed to be under 100mb and need to be extracted individually**.

 In order to clean the data store entire `Preprocessed` folder and the `combiner.py` in the same directory and then run: